Musom language

 Musom is an Austronesian language spoken in the single village of Musom (6.683574°S 147.11452°E) in Labuta Rural LLG, Morobe Province, Papua New Guinea.
 The other name for Musom is Misatik, given by the older generations because this was the name of the village that the ancestors settled on.
-Musom is currently an endangered language due to the fact that native Musom speakers are continuing to marry other language speakers.
+Musom is currently an endangered language because native Musom speakers are continuing to marry other language speakers.
 Musom is also endangered because of its change in grammar and vocabulary due to its bi- and multilingualism.
 In the Musom village, other languages that Musom speakers may speak are Aribwuang and Duwet.
 In the Gwabadik village, because of intermarriages other languages that Musom speakers may speak are Nabak and Mesem.

 Phonology

 In Musom, voiceless, voiced and prenasalised voice are the only series of stops when it comes to consonants.
 For Musom consonants, if there is a prenasalised voice stop, the vowel is then seen after it and is can be as nasal only.
 Allophones are contained in the prenasalised voiced affricated alveolar stop /ndz/ which occurs initially, medially, and then [nts] occurs finally.

 For the consonants, /w, kw, gw/ they do not occur initially, medially and finally, but all other consonants do.
 Other consonants that do not occur finally are /d, g, ndz/.
 When the word ends in with a consonant and the next word also begins with a consonant, a prothetic a is put in between the words.
 For the consonant /r/, it contains two allophones [r] and [l], but only in free variation.

 When Musom is compared to Yabim, there are claims that infer that Musom may have a 7-vowel system.